beardedcatfox/Django-Book-Models-Cache-Redis-CBV/README.md

 # HW 17

-## Cache was added to BookList page because it have biggest number of relations.
+## Cache was added to BookList page because it have the biggest number of relations.
 Pagination = 500.
 ## Fixtures, management command, etc.  at top of readme
 # [Booklist page with cache](http://127.0.0.1:8000/bookstore/booklist_cache)